Baucau Airport: 1946–1975

-As of 1964, TAT was using a chartered Trans Australia Airlines (TAA) Fokker F27 Friendship to operate the Baucau to Darwin flights, on a weekly basis.
+As of 1964, TAT was using a chartered Trans Australia Airlines (TAA) Fokker F27 Friendship to operate the Baucau to Darwin flights, every week.
 In 1967, TAT was operating flights between Baucau and Oecusse, and between Baucau and Darwin, using two Doves.
 As of 1969, TAT was again using a chartered TAA F27 to fly the Baucau to Darwin route.

 In the early 1970s, Baucau was the very last stop before Australia on the "hippy trail" from Europe.
 In 1974 and 1975, there were scheduled TAT domestic services between Baucau and Dili, and the Baucau to Darwin services flown for TAT by TAA had become thrice-weekly.
 After Cyclone Tracy devastated Darwin at the end of 1974, the flights between Baucau and Darwin were suspended for a time.
 Due to the political circumstances in Portuguese Timor, the very last such flight was on 7 August 1975.

 An F27 was due to land in Baucau from Darwin on 11 August 1975, with Fretilin political party leader José Ramos-Horta aboard.
-On the evening of 10 August 1975, however, an opposing political party, the Timorese Democratic Union (União Democrática Timorense (UDT)), staged a coup d'état attempt in Dili, and seized a number of strategic locations there, including Dili airport.
+On the evening of 10 August 1975, however, an opposing political party, the Timorese Democratic Union (União Democrática Timorense (UDT)), staged a coup d'état attempt in Dili and seized several strategic locations there, including Dili airport.
 An Australian TAT pilot, Roger Rudduck, who was involved in the coup, then sent radio messages for the UDT coup organisers from the Dili airport control tower to the Commander of RAAF Base Darwin and the Flight Services Unit at Darwin Airport.
 The messages advised that there had been a coup in Dili, and that it would be unsafe for the F27 to land in Portuguese Timor.
 The 11 August 1975 flight therefore never took off, with the intended result that Ramos-Horta was left stranded outside the colony.

 As of late August and early September 1975, the airport at Baucau was under the control of the UDT.
 However, armed skirmishing was underway between the UDT and Fretilin to the west of Baucau.